 In addition to our programs, we provide expert individual advice and guidance.
 Wayne Law students graduate with the tools and support to start bar examination preparation and ultimately to be successful in the bar exam.

-The Dean of Students Office encourages students to begin preliminary bar preparation in their first year.
-Sarah Garrison, director of academic success and bar preparation, can help students create a bar exam plan for each of their years at Wayne Law.
+Student Affairs encourages students to begin preliminary bar preparation in their first year.
+Megan Canty, director of academic success and bar exam preparation, can help students create a bar exam plan for each of their years at Wayne Law.

 Michigan Bar Exam

-Day 1: Michigan essay topics – Agency, Commercial Paper, Conflict of Laws, Corporations, Creditors' Rights, Equity, Michigan Rules of Professional Conduct, Domestic Relations, Insurance (no-fault), Partnerships, Personal Property, Practice and Procedure (State and Federal), Sales, Secured Transactions, Wills & Trusts, Workers' Compensation, plus all Multistate Bar Exam subjects.
+Day 1: Michigan essay topics – 24 subjects could be tested on the essay portion.
+The subjects are Agency, Commercial Paper, Conflict of Laws, Corporations, Creditors' Rights, Equity, Michigan Rules of Professional Conduct, Domestic Relations, Insurance (no-fault), Partnerships, Personal Property, Practice and Procedure (State and Federal), Sales, Secured Transactions, Wills & Trusts, Workers' Compensation, plus all Multistate Bar Exam subjects.

-Day 2: Multistate Bar Exam (multiple choice) topics – Constitutional Law, Contracts/Sales, Criminal Law/Procedure, Evidence, Real Property, Torts.
+Day 2: Multistate Bar Exam (multiple choice) topics – Seven subjects are tested: Constitutional Law, Contracts/Sales, Criminal Law/Procedure, Evidence, Real Property, Torts and (as of February 2015) Civil Procedure.
+They are weighted about equally.

 Application, fees and deadline information are on the State Bar of Michigan (character and fitness and personal history information) and Michigan Board of Law Examiners (examination application and FAQs) websites.